Sean ‘Diddy’ Combs accused in third lawsuit this month of sexually assaulting a woman

 - Oops!Something went wrong.Please try again later.

-Sean “Diddy” Combs is being accused of sexual assault by another woman, who alleged in a lawsuit that the music mogul and the R&B singer Aaron Hall assaulted her and her friend at Hall’s apartment in 1990 or 1991.
+Sean “Diddy” Combs is being accused of sexual assault by another woman, who alleged in a lawsuit that the music mogul and R&B singer Aaron Hall assaulted the woman and her friend at Hall’s apartment.

 The woman, identified only as Jane Doe, said she and a friend met Combs and Hall, who was a member of the R&B group Guy, at the record label’s offices for an event MCA was hosting.
 The friend is not named as a plaintiff in the lawsuit.